NAME | SYNOPSIS | DESCRIPTION | OPTIONS | MODULE TYPES PROVIDED | RETURN VALUES | NOTES | EXAMPLES | SEE ALSO | AUTHOR | COLOPHON |

 The pam_tty_audit PAM module is used to enable or disable TTY auditing.
 By default, the kernel does not audit input on any TTY.

-disable=patterns For each user matching one of comma-separated glob patterns, disable TTY auditing.
-This overrides any previous enable option matching the same user name on the command line. enable=patterns For each user matching one of comma-separated glob patterns, enable TTY auditing.
-This overrides any previous disable option matching the same user name on the command line. open_only Set the TTY audit flag when opening the session, but do not restore it when closing the session.
+disable=patterns For each user matching patterns, disable TTY auditing.
+This overrides any previous enable option matching the same user name on the command line.
+See NOTES for further description of patterns. enable=patterns For each user matching patterns, enable TTY auditing.
+This overrides any previous disable option matching the same user name on the command line.
+See NOTES for further description of patterns. open_only Set the TTY audit flag when opening the session, but do not restore it when closing the session.
 Using this option is necessary for some services that don't fork() to run the authenticated session, such as sudo. log_passwd Log keystrokes when ECHO mode is off but ICANON mode is active.
 This is the mode in which the tty is placed during password entry.
 By default, passwords are not logged.
 This option may not be available on older kernels (3.9?).

 Only the session type is supported.